Associate or add an Azure subscription to your Azure Active Directory tenant

-The directory is changed for the subscription and you get a success message.
+After the directory is changed for the subscription, you will get a success message.

 Changing the subscription directory is a service-level operation, so it doesn't affect subscription billing ownership.
-The Account Admin can still change the Service Admin from the Account Center.
 To delete the original directory, you must transfer the subscription billing ownership to a new Account Admin.
 To learn more about transferring billing ownership, see Transfer ownership of an Azure subscription to another account.

-After you associate a subscription to a different directory, there might be additional steps that you must perform to resume operations.
+After you associate a subscription to a different directory, you might need to do the following tasks to resume operations:

 If you have any key vaults, you must change the key vault tenant ID.
 For more information, see Change a key vault tenant ID after a subscription move.

-If you were using system-assigned Managed Identities for resources, you must re-enable these.
-If you were using user-assigned Managed Identities, you must re-create these.
+If you used system-assigned Managed Identities for resources, you must re-enable these identities.
+If you used user-assigned Managed Identities, you must re-create these identities.
 After re-enabling or recreating the Managed Identities, you must re-establish the permissions assigned to those identities.
-For more information see What is managed identities for Azure resources?.
+For more information, see What are managed identities for Azure resources?.

-If you have registered an Azure Stack using this subscription, you must re-register.
-For more information, see Register Azure Stack with Azure.
+If you've registered an Azure Stack using this subscription, you must re-register.
+For more information, see Register Azure Stack Hub with Azure.

-To create a new Azure AD tenant, see Access Azure Active Directory to create a new tenant
+To create a new Azure AD tenant, see Quickstart: Create a new tenant in Azure Active Directory.

-To learn more about how to assign roles in Azure AD, see How to assign directory roles to users with Azure Active Directory
+To learn more about how to assign roles in Azure AD, see Assign administrator and non-administrator roles to users with Azure Active Directory.